Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/visualization.rst

 You do not have to use bone layers to show/hide some bones.
-As with objects, vertices or control points, you can use the :kbd:`H` key:
+As with objects, vertices or control points, you can use :kbd:`H`:

 - :kbd:`H` will hide the selected bone(s).
 - :kbd:`Shift-H` will hide all bones *but the selected one(s)*.